JonahPendragon/BusinessDevelopment/README.md

 # BusinessDevelopment
-Business Development Tools for Small adn Large Businesses
+Business Development Tools for Operations, Marketing, and Sales